-The Medication Assisted Treatment (MAT) program at The Ohio State University is a partnership between the Office of Student Life’s Counseling and Consultation Services (CCS), Collegiate Recovery Community (CRC) and Student Health Services (SHS).
+The Medication Assisted Treatment (MAT) program at The Ohio State University is a partnership between the Office of Student Life’s Counseling and Consultation Service (CCS), Collegiate Recovery Community (CRC) and Student Health Services (SHS).
 Our mission is to assist students with a history of opioid use disorder in maintaining their recovery by offering continued maintenance treatment with buprenorphine/naloxone, psychosocial support programs and recovery support.

 What We Offer

-- Continue providing medication at SHS
+- Medication provided at SHS

 - Individual and/or group counseling at CCS

-- On campus recovery support at the CRC
+- On-campus recovery support at the CRC

-- Provide 12 months’ worth of prior medication assisted treatment records
+- Provide prior medication assisted treatment records

 - Be committed to maintaining your recovery